Conyers Darcy, 2nd Earl of Holderness

 Conyers Darcy, 2nd Earl of Holderness (1622 – 13 December 1692) was an English politician who sat in the House of Commons from 1660 to 1679 and later became a peer.

 Life

 Darcy was the eldest son of Conyers Darcy, 8th Lord Darcy of Knayth and 5th Lord Conyers and his wife Grace Rokeby, daughter of Thomas Rokeby of Skiers.
 He was a student of University College, Oxford in 1637 and of Gray's Inn in 1640.

 In 1660, Darcy was elected Member of Parliament for Boroughbridge in the Convention Parliament.
 He was elected MP for Yorkshire in 1661 for the Cavalier Parliament.
+From the 1660s until December 1681, when he handed over to his own son, Darcy was Colonel of the Richmondshire Regiment, North Riding Militia.
 In November 1680 he was elevated to the House of Lords by Writ of acceleration, sitting as Baron Conyers.
 On his father's elevation to an earldom in 1682, he acquired the courtesy title Lord Darcy de Knayth.
 He succeeded as 2nd Earl of Holderness, 9th Baron Darcy de Knayth and 6th Baron Conyers on his father's death on 14 June 1689.